Optimal Regularization for Performative Learning: Related work

-\paragraph{High-dimensional regression and role of ridge regularization.} The high-dimensional setting where the numbers of features and samples are large and scale proportionally was considered by a rich line of work: the test error of ridgeless and ridge regression is characterized in \citep{hastie2022surprises, wu2020optimal,richards2021asymptotics,tsigler2023benign}, with \cite{cheng2024dimension} going even beyond the proportional regime; max-margin classification is studied in \citep{montanari2019generalization,deng2022model}, model compression in \citep{chang2021provable}, distribution shift in \citep{patil2024optimal,mallinar2024minimumnorm}, transfer learning in \citep{yang2020precise,song2024generalization} and learning from surrogate data in \citep{ildizhigh,kolossovtowards,jain2024scaling}.
-The role of ridge regularization was also investigated, with \cite{hastie2022surprises} optimally tuning the ridge and \cite{richards2021asymptotics} giving conditions for the optimality of ridgeless interpolation.
+\paragraph{High-dimensional regression and role of ridge regularization.} The high-dimensional setting where numbers of features and samples scale proportionally was considered by a rich line of work: the test error of ridgeless and ridge regression is characterized by \citet{hastie2022surprises, wu2020optimal,richards2021asymptotics,tsigler2023benign}; max-margin classification is studied by \citet{montanari2019generalization,deng2022model}, model compression by \citet{chang2021provable}, distribution shift by \citet{patil2024optimal,mallinar2024minimumnorm}, transfer learning by \citet{yang2020precise,song2024generalization} and learning from surrogate data by \citet{kolossovtowards,jain2024scaling,rezaei2025high}.The role of ridge regularization has also been studied. \citet{hastie2022surprises} optimally tune the ridge penalty, while \citet{richards2021asymptotics} give conditions for the optimality of ridgeless interpolation.
 The sign of the optimal ridge penalty was studied for the standard in-distribution regression setup \citep{wu2020optimal, tsigler2023benign}, as well as out-of-distribution \citep{patil2024optimal}: these works give conditions under which the optimal ridge is negative, associating the phenomenon of negative optimal regularization to over-parameterization.
 Our paper shows that such a phenomenon occurs also in the population setting, due to performative effects.
-The distribution of the empirical risk minimizer was established in \citep{han2023distribution}.
-Leveraging this characterization, spurious correlations were studied by \cite{bombari2025spuriouscorrelationshighdimensional} and weak-to-strong generalization by \cite{ildizhigh}.
+The distribution of the empirical risk minimizer was established by \citet{han2023distribution}.
+Leveraging this characterization, spurious correlations were studied by \citet{bombari2025spuriouscorrelationshighdimensional} and weak-to-strong generalization by \citet{ildizhigh}.
 We will also build on these tools to analyze the risk of repeated risk minimization.